Just Follow Law: Plot

 Meanwhile, "Chew"'s negligence and poor performance as a director causes the department to grossly overspend their budget.
 Lui plans to shut down the department in response.
 In an attempt to save it from closure, "Chew" and "Lim" plan a Job Fair Exhibition which, after a decision by the board, must operate with a small budget and scale.

 Xiao Mei is hospitalized after a traffic accident, and "Lim" had to rely on "Chew"'s savings to pay for her medical bills, calling "Chew" out for neglecting his own daughter after being spoilt by his new lavish lifestyle.
 Back at the department, "Lim" and "Chew" learn that the Job Fair will take at least three months to organize, due to red tape and lack of information from various ministries.
 Despite various obstacles, the Job Fair is realized.

 On the day of the Job Fair, planned procedures are sabotaged, including a dislodged stage backdrop.
 Lim boldly chooses to use masking tape to fix the backdrop due to the lack of time, despite the earlier fiasco.
 Obstacles are dealt with as they appear (including the use of fire extinguishers as a replacement for smoke effects), but a pyrotechnics accident during the final sing-along session causes a building fire.
 In the chaos, Minister Seto discovers the loose backdrop and dislodges it, providing an improvised exit route for the stage members to escape unharmed.
 "Chew" valiantly runs back into the burning building to save Xiao Mei, while "Lim" watches Chew's mother break down in tears out of concern for Chew, realising how much she loves her daughter.
 Lui attempts to claim credit for the loose backdrop, but was foiled by Tan telling the former to "cover up" due to his pants being burnt by the fire.
 Shortly after the incident, a Board of Inquiry investigation is conducted, with various personnel pushing around the blame of the fire and the various sabotages surrounding it.

 "Lim" is awarded the National Creativity Award for inadvertently inventing a fire escape door during the fire.
 Two months later, WAS was shut down and their respective members go their separate ways.
 Lui is blacklisted due to his repeated mistakes and various cover ups.
 Blackjack and Bamboo are interviewed for positions in other companies, with the latter finding out Tiong is now his company's CEO, only to be rejected for his lack of skills.

 "Lim" and "Chew" decide to reenact their accident in an attempt to reverse the swap and regain their original bodies.
-In the mid-credits scene, although the results of Lim and Chew's attempt remained ambiguous, they have gotten together and eventually married in order to retain each others' families, living together at Chew’s home along with her mother.
+In the mid-credits scene, Chew still behaves like Lim, implying that the attempt to reverse the swap failed.
+However, they have gotten together and eventually married in order to retain each others' families, living together at Chew’s home along with her mother.